 Follow these Harvard referencing guidelines when compiling your reference list:

 As a general rule a Harvard reference list includes every source that you have cited in your work, whilst a bibliography also contains any relevant background reading which you have consulted (even those sources that are never mentioned in the narrative).
 Your bibliography should start on its own page, with the same formatting as the rest of the paper and aligned to the left with the sources listed alphabetically.
 You may be required to provide a bibliography as well as a reference list, so check this with your tutor.Reference list / bibliography examples:

 Are you struggling to find all of the publication information to complete a reference?
 Did you know that our Harvard reference generator can do it for you?

-Time is of the essence when you’re finishing a paper, but there’s no need to panic because you can compile your reference list in a matter of seconds using RefME’s Harvard referencing generator.
-Sign in to your RefME account to save and export your reference list straight into Microsoft Word, EndNote, Evernote and more.
-Or save even more time by upgrading your account to RefME Plus to cite as you write within your document with RefME for Word 2016 for Windows, Mac and iPad.
+Time is of the essence when you’re finishing a paper, but there’s no need to panic because you can compile your reference list in a matter of seconds using Cite This For Me’s Harvard referencing generator.
+Sign in to your Cite This For Me account to save and export your reference list.

 Accurate referencing doesn’t only protect your work from plagiarism - presenting your source material in a consistent and clear way also enhances the readability of your work.
 Closely follow the Harvard referencing system’s formatting rules on font type, font size, text-alignment and line spacing to ensure that your work is easily legible.
 Before submitting your work check that you have formatted your whole paper - including your reference list - according to the style’s formatting guidelines.